Six easy sustainable switches that can make a big difference

 2. Shop sustainably, with confidence

-You might want to check the company is part of, or endorsed by, one of these groups:
+If sustainable shopping is something you're open to (or you're already doing), you might want to check that any companies you're shopping with are part of, or endorsed by, one of these groups:

 B Corps: to be awarded a B Corp, an organisation must prove that the business works towards reducing inequality, lowering levels of poverty, a healthier environment, stronger communities, and the creation of more high-quality jobs.